 Raising awareness is key to saving lives.
 HERA is committed to informing women, the people who love them and the doctors who treat them about the symptoms of the disease and what they can do if they suspect ovarian cancer

 Speak up.
 Speak Out.
-Just a simple email of the information below will raise awareness.
+A simple email of the information below will raise awareness.
 Be a myth buster – make sure all your friends know the symptoms of this disease.
 It is not a silent killer.
-Together we can save lives.

 Ovarian cancer is not an uncommon disease.
 It is the fifth leading cause of cancer death among women and kills more women than all the other reproductive cancers combined.